koehme/icariusos/README.md

 ## next step 🛠️

 10. **understand - paging**
-   Paging dynamically optimizes virtual memory by efficiently managing pages between RAM and the hard disk.
-As I explore this realm, I look forward to unlocking its potential for enhancing system performance.
+   Paging dynamically optimizes virtual memory by efficiently managing pages between RAM and disk.
+As I explore this area, I look forward to unlocking its potential to create the illusion that each process has its own address space.

 ## about